jacobfelknor/LSA-Docs/networking/socks_tunnel_proxy.md

 ssh -D <port> -f -q -N user@host
 ```

-`-f` specifiies a forking version (i.e in background), `-q` specifies quiet mode (causes all warning and diagnostic messages to be suppressed), and `-N`tells SSH that no command will be sent once the tunnel is up.
+`-f` specifiies a forking version (i.e in background), `-q` specifies quiet mode (causes all warning and diagnostic messages to be suppressed), and `-N` tells SSH that no command will be sent once the tunnel is up.

 If you're on a slow network, you can also do compression by using the `-C` option.
 However, this can have a negative effect if you have a good connection to the ssh server since CPU cycles will be used to do the compression.

 ## PuTTY

-If you're on Windows and want to use PuTTY, you can specify a dynamic port forword in the tunnels section of the SSH settings.
+If you're on Windows and want to use PuTTY, you can specify a dynamic port forward in the tunnels section of the SSH settings.

 ## Firefox Setup

 Any application that can use a SOCKS proxy will work, but Firefox is the example we will use here.

 1. In the upper right hand corner, click on the hamburger icon to access Firefox's menu.